r-adnan/RhythmiBrush/README.md

 chmod +x run_project.sh
 ./RhythmiBrush.sh
 ```
+And enter your audio input device when prompted.

 ## TroubleShooting
 If you encounter any issues while setting up or running the application, please refer to the common problems and their solutions listed below.